Amber-MD/pytraj/doc/source/parallel.rst

 Supported

-.. notes:: pytraj does not support writing trajectory in parallel.
+.. note:: pytraj does not support writing trajectory in parallel.
 Please check cpptraj manual for this option.

 .. contents::